MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 # Synchronized bots and tabs

 Bots and tabs are two capabilities of Microsoft Teams that can be used together to create a more engaging and interactive user experience.
-Bots are great way for conversational experiences through chat, while tabs allow you to embed web applications directly into Teams.
+Bots are a great way to have conversational experiences through chat, while tabs allow you to embed web applications directly into Teams.
 Tabs and bots can be combined to create more customized interactions between the user and an app, such as modifying a collaborative document or filling out a web-based form.

 > [!NOTE]
 > We recommend building bots using Teams AI library for integrating bots and tabs.